designkai/Gridie/README.md

 ## Creating a grid stylesheet

-SimplyGrid can also be used to create a regular grid syste, defined with classes of your choosing.
+Gridie can also be used to create a regular grid syste, defined with classes of your choosing.

 To add or remove the grid stylesheet functionality, redifine `@create-classes` as `true` or `false`.
 This can be done after import into another less file.

-At the top of the SimplyGrid code are some basic setting.
+At the top of the Gridie code are some basic setting.

 ```less
 // Grid settings